-NOTE: These licenses are preinstalled on certain adapters, such as the SFN7322F, or the Plus versions of the SFN8000 series.
+These keys are preinstalled on certain adapters, such as the SFN7322F, or the Plus versions of the SFN8000 and X2 series.

 If hardware timestamps are not available, SolarCapture will silently fallback to use software timestamps, taking time from the host system clock.
 Specific attributes are available to control timestamp options: